Meet Dee DiGioia

 I am currently taking action to bring my vision to fruition by offering youth and adult programs where I now live on the Central Coast of CA, while trying to help schools see the value of such programs.

-I am grateful to have the experiences, resources, and training to share the wisdom and evidence-based practices of mindfulness, movement, and yoga to share the wisdom, science, and evidence-based practices of mindfulness, movement, and social emotional learning which has proven over and over to lead to greater resilience, more joy, and peace in life, or what I like to summarize as more… Mindful.
-Kindful.
-Skillful.
+I am grateful to have the experiences, resources, and training to share the wisdom, science, and evidence-based practices of mindfulness, movement, and social emotional learning which has proven over and over to lead to greater resilience, more joy, and peace in life, or what I like to summarize as more… Mindful, Kindful, Peaceful, and Skillful.
 The skills I love to share with youth are the ones I wish I had learned as a young child who struggled with anxiety, sensory processing, depression, and a dysfunctional family.
 (See my blog, “I See You!”.)

 “It may be that when we no longer know what to do, we have come to our real work and when we no longer know which way to go, we have begun our real journey.” ~Wendell Berry

 My own transformation can be yours as well: